Artie Romero: ARG! Cartoon Animation

 In 1994 Romero rebranded Everyman Studios as ARG!
 Cartoon Animation in Colorado Springs, producing animation for Duracell's national sales meeting and visual effects for Sony Pictures' Johnny Mnemonic.
 Romero launched the ARG! website Artie.com in 1996, and it quickly became one of the most popular animation sites on the Web.
 The ARG! site got 1 billion hits in a 20-month period in 2005–2006.

 Best known for his work on Keanu Reeves' 1995 cyberpunk feature Johnny Mnemonic, Romero has served as ARG! producer, director and animator on movie projects, TV series, music videos and thousands of animated shorts and commercials.
 His directorial credits include productions for MTV Networks, PBS, Kaiser Permanente, Harper Collins, AT&T, Transamerica, Safeco Insurance and others.

 In addition to its commercial work, the studio recently produced a series of short whiteboard/Flash cartoons, Edward Lear's Nonsense Stories for YouTube and cable TV.
 Since January 2015, the studio has produced storyboards and 4K animation for TAYEKENI Productions' Adventures of Turtle Taido, a children's television series that is broadcast on Nigerian Television Authority stations.
 The program was nominated for Best Animation at the 2015 Abuja Film Festival, and was screened at Cannes Film Festival in 2016.

 In 2017, the ARG! studio moved from Colorado Springs to Stilwell, Oklahoma.
 In 2018, Romero sold their original website domain Artie.com to Artie, Inc., a virtual reality startup, and relocated the official ARG! site to ArtieStick.com.
 Their short film for children, Taffy the Pink Hippopotamus premiered at WonderCon on April 2, 2022, and was screened at the 2022 San Diego Comic-Con in the children's film program.

+CityStar Group

+In 1996, Romero founded the web development company CityStar Group in Colorado Springs.
+The company produced a complex of 300 city directory websites containing listings for businesses and organizations.
+Romero worked with the Better Business Bureau of Southern Colorado, sponsoring a series of internet marketing workshops, and promoting the Bureau's services.
+In 2014, CityStar Group's assets were acquired by Blue Roof, Inc., and in 2015 the CityStar corporation was voluntarily dissolved.

+In 2022, Romero launched a website development and hosting company, Ozarks Tech LLC in Stilwell, Oklahoma.
+It creates sites for city governments, school systems, non-profit organizations and businesses.